ethereum/populus/docs/deploy.rst

       Deploys the specified contracts via the RPC client.

     Options:
-      -d, --dry-run                  Do a dry run deploy first.
-When doing a production deploy, you should always do a dry run so that deploy gas prices can be known.
-      -n, --dry-run-chain-name TEXT  Specifies the chain name that should be used for the dry run deployment.
-Defaults to 'default'
-      -p, --production               Deploy to a production chain (RPC server must be run manually)
-      --confirm / --no-confirm       Bypass any confirmation prompts --record / --no-record         Record the created contracts in the 'known_contracts' lists.
-This only works for
+      --confirm / --no-confirm    Bypass any confirmation prompts -c, --chain TEXT            Specify which chain to deploy to.
-																		 non-production chains.
+      --compile / --no-compile    Should contracts be compiled --optimize / --no-optimize  Should contracts be compiled with the --optimize flag.
-      --help                         Show this message and exit.
+      -h, --help                  Show this message and exit.

 Running ``$ populus deploy`` will deploy all specifed contracts to either the default test chain or to a running JSON-RPC server depending on whether